 It is a hideous-looking creature, of a dirty black colour, stupid and sluggish in its movements. . . .
 When in the water this lizard swims with perfect ease and quickness, by a serpentine movement of its body and flattened tail — the legs being motionless and closely collapsed on its sides.
 A seaman on board sank one, with a heavy weight attached to it, thinking thus to kill it directly; but when, an hour afterwards, he drew up the line, it was quite active.
 Their limbs and strong claws are admirably adapted for crawling over the rugged and fissured masses of lava, which everywhere form the coast.
 In such situations, a group of six or seven of these hideous reptiles may oftentimes be seen on the black rocks, a few feet above the surf, basking in the sun with outstretched legs.

-Marine iguanas were so abundant on our walk that I had to take care not to step on one.
+Marine iguanas were abundant on our walk.
 They were hardly cuddly, but I wouldn't call them hideous.
 They have a prehistoric aura about them.
 Outfit them with some cardboard spikes, and they could play dinosaurs in a low-budget sci-fi film from the 1960s.
 And Darwin and I agree that they are accomplished swimmers.
 I saw several of them crawl into the water and swim off with the sideways slither he described.

 Kricher hypothesizes that the iguanas' black color isn't for camouflage so much as heat generation, with their dark skin absorbing more of the sun's radiation.
 Whether or not they need camouflage, these lizards certainly have it.
 They blend in with the black lava so well I had to take care not to step on one of them.
 The iguanas were slow moving, but the diminutive lava lizards weren't.
 They scampered over the rocks, over the broken shells, and often over the iguanas.